Political Research Associates - www.publiceye.orgPolitical Research Associates

 The ads, which ran on CNN and Fox, were reportedly rejected by CNBC and MSNBC.
 Writing for the right-wing PowerLine blog, John Hinderaker claimed, "Ari Fleischer wrote this morning on behalf of Freedom's Watch to let us know that CNBC and MSNBC have stubbornly refused to air the pro-war ads, even though they have run issue ads on other controversial topics."
 He added that Freedom's Watch's Blakeman "has written to CNBC and MSNBC to protest their decision."

 Describing the group's initial motivations, Fleischer, who left the Bush administration in 2003, told the Washington Post, "The notion we could lose this war in Iraq because Congress pulled out scared me.
 That's why I got back involved.
 That's the only issue that could draw me back in.
 It's fair to say that since 2004 this debate has been dominated by one side.
 All the passion, all the organization, all the energy has been on one side.
 Now the cavalry is coming.
 My side will get a chance to get its say.
-That's really what drove us" (Washington Post, August 24, 2007).
+That's really what drove us.”[13]

-Freedom's Watch has also focused its efforts on Iran, sponsoring a conference in October 2007 on “radical Islam” and the direction of Bush administration policy toward Iran.
-According to the New York Times, among those invited to the conference were several "experts" from AEI, whose neoconservative writers have consistently argued that success in Iraq depends on whether the United States takes tough action against Tehran.
-The New York Times also reported that one of the group's TV ads called Iranian President Mahmoud Ahmadinejad "a terrorist."
+Freedom's Watch also focused its efforts on Iran, sponsoring a conference in October 2007 on “radical Islam” and the direction of Bush administration policy toward Iran.
+According to the New York Times, among those invited to the conference were several "experts" from AEI, whose passel of hawkish writers had consistently argued that success in Iraq depended on whether the United States would take action against Tehran.
+The New York Times also reported that one of the group's TV ads called Iranian President Mahmoud Ahmadinejad "a terrorist."[14]

-Citing a New York Times report that Freedom's Watch hoped to raise some $200 million by November 2007, reporter Lobe concluded that the group was in a position to play an influential role in the debate on Iran policy.
+Citing a New York Times report that Freedom's Watch hoped to raise some $200 million by November 2007, journalist Jim Lobe concluded that the group was poised to play an influential role in the debate on Iran policy.
 He wrote, "While peace groups like MoveOn.org have pooh-poohed FW's appearance as unlikely to make much of an impact on public opinion regarding the Iraq War, its almost-certain efforts to rally support for attacking Iran should be taken very seriously, particularly given the extraordinarily deep pockets of its funders and the fact that the future of the Surge—which was FW's initial raison d'etre—has, for all practical purposes, been settled, at least until next March.
-With that battle behind it, FW can now focus its potentially vast resources on the Iranian threat, amplifying the hawks' charges, as it did in last week's ad, that Tehran is killing U.S. soldiers and marines in Iraq" (LobeLog.com, September 30, 2007).
+With that battle behind it, FW can now focus its potentially vast resources on the Iranian threat, amplifying the hawks' charges, as it did in last week's ad, that Tehran is killing U.S. soldiers and marines in Iraq.”[15]

 Funders and Supporters

-Freedom's Watch has been supported by a number of other pro-war advocacy groups, including Vets for Freedom and the Center for Vigilant Freedom, which have helped distribute the group’s video ads on the web (see, for example, the Gateway Pundit blog, August 22, 2007; and Pete Hegseth, "Powerful New Pro-Mission Ads," Vets for Freedom, August 22, 2007).
+Freedom's Watch was supported by a number of other pro-war advocacy groups, including Vets for Freedom and the Center for Vigilant Freedom, which helped distribute the group’s video ads on the web.[16]

 Sources